TheSkyler-Dev/Fern-lang/Doc/Grammar_Spec.md

 ---

 ### **Statements**
-Statements are the building blocks of a `Fern` program.
+Statements are the building blocks of a `Stingray` program.

 ```ebnf
 statement ::= variableDeclaration